-Mandarin Chinese is a unique opportunity which is offered to all Year 7 pupils at Upton Hall School.
-The aim of the course is to introduce the language, culture and traditions of China, and helps them to understand our own language and culture.
-Learning Chinese is also vital in improving understanding between people here and in the wider world, and in supporting global citizenship by breaking down barriers of ignorance and suspicion between nations.
+Mandarin Chinese, as a unique opportunity which is offered to all Year 7 pupils at Upton Hall School.
+The aim of the course is to introduce the language, culture and traditions of China to our Year 7 pupils.
+It will also help pupils to appreciate our own language and culture.

+Learning Chinese language is also vital in improving understanding between people here and in the wider world which in supporting global citizenship by breaking down barriers of ignorance and suspicion between nations.
 It will make our pupils more attractive to their future employers in the 21st century.
-The Year 7 Mandarin Chinese course is designed to help pupils understand how the Chinese language operates and build up their linguistic competence.
-In Year 7, pupils will acquire basic Chinese language skills in speaking, listening, reading and writing.
+Y7 Mandarin Chinese course is designed to help pupils understand how the Chinese language operates and build up their linguistic competence.
+In Year 7, pupils will acquire basic Chinese language skills in speaking, listening, reading and writing, as well as basic key grammar and Chinese literature.